Coops0/ambient-crt/readme.md

 - log to file / stdout
 - okay web ui
 - play/pause skip/prev media controls
+- any custom website that yt-dlp can process directly (including live streams)
 - small/fast/reliable since rust

 This is not secured in any way so don't expose it to the internet.